anveshmuppeda/mlops/007-sagemaker-model-training/README.md

 # MLOps with AWS Series - Part 6: Training Models with Amazon SageMaker Linear Learner

 *Learn how to train machine learning models at scale using Amazon SageMaker's built-in Linear Learner algorithm.
-This is Part 5 of our complete MLOps with AWS series.*
+This is Part 6 of our complete MLOps with AWS series.*

 ![Model Training with SageMaker](./img/06-sagemaker-model-training.png)

-This notebook demonstrates the complete machine learning model training pipeline using Amazon SageMaker's built-in Linear Learner algorithm.
+This [notebook](./model_training.ipynb) demonstrates the complete machine learning model training pipeline using Amazon SageMaker's built-in Linear Learner algorithm.
 This is the 6th part of our ML pipeline:

 **Pipeline Overview:**
 1. **Data Processing Notebook** (Previous): Data transformation, feature engineering, and preprocessing